HongSenDu/researchly/README.md

 ## Instructions:

 To run Researchly after cloning this repository:

+**For the final iteration make sure to place the master.key file submitted with the README in the `config` folder.
+It is needed to decrypt the `credentials.yml.enc` file that contains aws credentials.
+Also yarn has to be run on the terminal as well to make sure the `jquery-rails` gem works.**

 On command line:
 ~~~
 bundle install
 rake db:migrate
 rake db:seed
+yarn
 rails s
 ~~~
 Then you can open the browser to localhost:3000 to see the application.